tari-project/tari/RFC/src/Glossary.md

 ## Current head
-[currenthead]: #currenthead	"The last valid block of the longest chain"
+[currenthead]: #current-head	"The last valid block of the longest chain"

 The last [block] of the base layer that represents the latest valid block.
 This [block] must be from the longest proof-of-work chain to be the current head.